bigscience-workshop/biomedical/README.md

 We understand that some biomedical datasets require external licensing.
 To respect the agreement of the license, we recommend implementing a dataloader script that works if the user has a locally downloaded file.
 You can find an example [here](examples/cellfinder.py) and follow the local/private dataset specific instructions in  [template](templates/template.py).

-#### What if my dataset does not have a public license?

-We understand that some biomedical datasets require external licensing.
-To respect the agreement of the license, we recommend implementing a dataloader script that works if the user has the dataset file(s) stored locally.
-You can find an example [here](examples/cellfinder.py).

 #### What types of libraries can we import?

 Eventually, your dataloader script will need to run using only the packages supplied by the [datasets](https://github.com/huggingface/datasets) package.
 If you find a well supported package that makes your implementation easier (e.g. [bioc](https://github.com/bionlplab/bioc)), then feel free to use it.